 Our REN community is comprised of IAPS members.
 The purpose of the network is to foster community, networking, and collaboration in the field of restorative environments.
 Within the community you will find environmental psychologists, landscape and physical architects, geographers, health scientists, practitioners, artists, and others all impassioned with a commitment to fostering health and well-being.

 On this website you will find information about contemporary work in restorative environments, upcoming conferences and professional meetings, and our latest newsletter which is sent out to the community.

 Now & then

 iapsREN is convened by Femke Beute, Ellie Ratcliffe, and Kayleigh Wyles.
 We are indebted to previous committee members, most recently Sarah Payne and Carlos Galan-Diaz, along with Kathryn Colley, Adam Day, and Lynette Robertson who helped shape the REN into its current form, maximising on digital media capabilities.
-We are proud to build on the excellent work of the founding members of iapsREN: Terry Harting, Helena Nordh, Jenny Roe, and Kevin Twaites.
+We are proud to build on the excellent work of the founding members of iapsREN: Terry Hartig, Helena Nordh, Jenny Roe, and Kevin Thwaites.
 Their work is much appreciated.